 Speed and acceleration

-The official top speed of the Apollo City is 25 mph / 40 kmh.
+The official top speed of the Apollo City is 25 mph / 40 kmh, and I was able to reach it without any issues.
 That is also what most owners report obtaining in everyday usage, except for heavier riders who are close to or above the weight limit.
 Some lighter riders even report getting higher top speeds than the maximum (28 mph / 45 kmh is the highest reported top speed).

 The scooter has 3 speed modes that limit the top speed: